MillenniumMachines/MillenniumOS/GCODE.md

 ### Two Axis

 #### `G6500` - BORE
+Guided bore probe, prompts the user for approximate diameter, overtravel, approximate center position and probe depth.
+Executes `G6500.1` with the relevant parameters to run the actual probe.

+##### `G6500.1` - BORE - EXECUTE
+Calculates the center of a bore and its radius, by running 3 probes outwards from the chosen starting position towards the edge of the bore.
+The overtravel is added to the radius of the bore and this sets the distance moved from the center point in each of the 3 directions before the probe cycle will error if it does not trigger.

 #### `G6501` - BOSS

 #### `G6502` - RECTANGLE POCKET

 #### `G6503` - RECTANGLE BLOCK
+Guided rectangle block probe, prompts the user for an approximate width (X), length (Y), overtravel and clearance, an approximate center position and probe depth.
+Executes `G6503.1` with the relevant parameters to run the actual probe.

+##### `G6503.1` - RECTANGLE BLOCK - EXECUTE
+Calculates the center of a rectangle block, its surface angles, rotation angle (in relation to the X axis) and its dimensions based on 8 different probes.
+Using the provided width, height, clearance and starting location, we probe inwards from the expected edges of each surface by the clearance distance.
+We probe each surface twice to get a surface angle, and validate that the block itself is both rectangular and how far it is rotated from the X axis.

 #### `G6504` - WEB X